 With this barley risotto I offer you another creative way to include more whole grains into your nutrition.
-It took me many years before I published this first clean eating recipe with barley on leanjumpstart, and then I also screwed it up a bit…
+It took me many years before I published this first clean eating recipe with this amazing whole grain on leanjumpstart, and then I also screwed it up a bit…

 Whole grain barley is different and you have to simmer it for up to 90 minutes! in sufficient (1:3) broth or salted water, before you can serve it.
 Don’t run away yet…especially if high cholesterol levels are an issue for you.